justinfx/fileseq/README.md

 While there may be many custom types of sequence patterns that could be considered a valid pipeline format, this library has taken an opinionated stance on acceptable sequence formats.
 This is done to keep parsing rules manageable and to not over-complicate the logic.
-The parsing rules can and have been expanded in some ways over time, such as adding support for new padding format patterns like printf "%04d" and houdini "$F".
+The parsing rules can and have been expanded in some ways over time, such as adding support for new padding format patterns like printf "%04d", houdini "$F" and "<UDIM>".
 But other rules remain the same, such as expecting a frame number component to be found just before the file extension component.

 ## Language Ports